MicrosoftDocs/powerapps-docs/articles/connections/connection-twitter.md

 Twitter lets you post tweets and get tweets, timeline, friends, and followers from your Twitter account.

-You can display this information in a text box on your app.
+You can display this information in a label on your app.
 For example, you can add an input text box, ask the user to enter in some Tweet text, and then add a button that "posts" the tweet.
-You can use similar methods to get a tweet or search for a tweet, and then display the text in a text box or gallery control in your app.
+You can use similar methods to get a tweet or search for a tweet, and then display the text in a label or gallery control in your app.

 This topic shows you how to create the Twitter connection, use the Twitter connection in an app, and lists the available functions.